 The creativity of author, designer and publisher Ben Arogundade

-Ben Arogundade’s New Black Lives Matter Book - Reading History As It Happens
+Ben Arogundade’s New Black Lives Matter Book - Writing History As It Happens

 IN RESPONSE TO THE MURDER of George Floyd, and the reaction of the Black Lives Matter movement, I am planning a new book which tells the story of the black experience in the 21st century.
 By Ben Arogundade.
 June.
 25, 2020.

 GRAPHICS OF RESISTANCE: A Black Lives Matter protester sits below a mural to George Floyd, the African American murdered by a white police officer on a Minneapolis street on May 25, 2020.
 His death sparked worldwide protests and marches, which have become the catalyst for a new civil rights revolution.

 LIKE MANY, I WAS SHOCKED and appalled by the murder of George Floyd in the US in May 2020, and heartened by the resistance of Black Lives Matter.
 For me, like many black people, such events have brought back memories of my own experiences of racism.
 I have been called the ‘N’ word, both in the street and in the workplace, which went unchallenged by my white bosses.
 I have been falsely arrested by the police, and subjected to the humiliations of being handcuffed and strip-searched.
 I have routinely been discriminated against everywhere from the jobs market to online dating sites.
 My parents also suffered racist abuse after they arrived in the UK from Nigeria as part of the Windrush generation in 1961.